HR

 Some users have also highlighted JobDiva’s customer support as a major strength.
 Multiple G2 reviews mention that the support team is responsive and helpful, resolving both minor and more complex issues efficiently.
 This level of support is a commonly appreciated element for recruiters who rely on seamless platform performance.

-On the flip side, slow loading times are a recurring theme in negative feedback.
-According to feedback I gathered from G2 users, some users find certain pages take longer to load than expected, which can become a bottleneck when working under tight deadlines.
+On the flip side, slow loading times are a recurring theme in the G2 reviews.
+Some users find that certain pages take longer to load than expected, which can become a bottleneck when working under tight deadlines.

 What I like about JobDiva: